cameron-simpson/css/doc/pypa-the-missing-outline.md

   control system (VCS)

-- prepare a configuration file describing the package metadata and how to create the upload artifacts; for many packages this will be a static `pyproject.toml` file in the source tree, simple and hand maintained as part of the source tree
+- prepare a configuration file describing the package metadata and how to create the build artifacts; for many packages this will be a static `pyproject.toml` file in the source tree, simple and hand maintained as part of the source tree

-- create upload artifacts to be sent to the package distribution service (usually PyPI);
+- create build artifacts to be sent to the package distribution service (usually PyPI);
   this will normally be a [source distribution ("sdist")](https://packaging.python.org/en/latest/glossary/#term-Source-Distribution-or-sdist) and a number of [built distributions ("wheel" files)](https://packaging.python.org/en/latest/glossary/#term-Built-Distribution);
   often there is just one generic wheel for a pure Python package;
   these are made by a build tool/system using the configuration file from the previous step

-- upload the artifacts to the package distribution service
+- upload the build artifacts to the package distribution service

 At that point the package is present on the package distribution service.
 To use the package, end users must: